onfido/onfido-android-sdk/README.md

 ##### 4.1 `tokenExpirationHandler`

 You can use the optional `tokenExpirationHandler` parameter in the SDK token configurator function to generate and pass a new SDK token when it expires.
 This ensures the SDK continues its flow even after an SDK token has expired.
+You should inject a new token in 10 seconds after the callback is triggered, else flow will finish with `TokenExpiredException` error.

 For example: